PZI Teacher Archives

 Australia’s ancient forests were burning in September 2020.
 In the face of unfathomable loss John Tarrant writes, “It’s too early to despair, it’s always too early to despair.
 The world itself is a mystery school and teaches us what it needs.
 It gives us impossible tasks and impossible journeys, and all we can say is that we love the world without knowing outcomes, because it is the only world we have, and because we never do know outcomes.”
 Article for Lion’s Roar magazine, published September 14, 2020.

 I was thinking about history and beauty and what an old old thing human suffering is, and how intrinsic it is.
 And we keep making things better and then they keep getting worse, and we’re making them better and they get worse.
 I guess I just wanted to say that it’s really good to have a practice at any time.
 Meditate—it will help.
 You will come from a position of peace rather than just fighting yourself.
 Being yourself, the true person, no rank.
 Transcript of PZI Zen Online Sunday Dharma Talk with John Tarrant Roshi, recorded June 7, 2020.

 It’s a very strong thing to be human, you can be subjected to all sorts of great forces.
 And sometimes you can win through, and sometimes you die.
 But we’re all of us doing that, all the time.
-So I was thinking about friendship and how good it is to love each other and how good it is to have friends and to make peace in our hearts to meet each other.
+So I was thinking about how good it is to love each other, to meet each other, and to make peace in our hearts.
 Sunday talk with John Tarrant, recorded June 14 2020.

-PZI Zen Online: We are in the midst of great civil unrest around racism and the institutions that support it.
-Li Bai, Du Fu, Dalung & Primo Levi speak about what remains, what lives, what holds us in the universe—even as we feel most perishable, sad, defeated.
-The light is still there in all things even without a foundation to stand on.
-As recorded June 14 2020.
+We are in the midst of great civil unrest around racism and the institutions that support it.
+Li Bai, Du Fu, Dalong & Primo Levi speak about what remains, what lives, what holds us in the universe—even as we feel most perishable, sad, defeated.
+The light is still there in all things, even without a foundation to stand on.
+As recorded June 14, 2020.